 What is a COO?:

-Most builders and contractors understand the bottom line in their construction projects.
+Most builders and contractors understand the bottom line of their construction projects.
 That is, their projects need to pass inspection.
 Then, the Department of Building and Safety will grant their Certificate of Occupancy.
 It authorizes that a building is ready for habitation.
 However, the process is not that simple.
 There are many steps that must be taken, first.
-Primarily, they must prove the building is compliant with California’s Building Code.
+Primarily, they must prove the building is compliant with California Energy Commission’s Building Code.
 That is where HERS Raters come in.

 What is the Process of Attaining a Certificate of Occupancy?

 Builders must take three steps to gain final approval.
 First, the Certificate of Compliance verifies the plan-set meets energy efficiency standards.
 This initial report, also known as the CF1R or Title 24, is necessary to receive a building permit.
 It contains all the plans for energy usage throughout every consuming feature of the building.
 Therefore, your architect should always be aware of current Energy Standards or work closely with an Energy Consultant.
 At BarrierEnergy, we both create Title 24 Reports and provide consulting.
 Next, this document is submitted to the Building Department for approval, along with the building’s plans.

 Once authorities approve the plans, construction may begin.
 At this stage, it is time to fill out the installer verification forms.
 We will inspect the electrical, mechanical, and plumbing installations to verify that they match the plans.
 HERS Raters will test or report on the efficiency of all energy-consuming systems.
 Typically, this should be completed before the walls are put up.
 We should have access to all HVAC systems as well as other altered features, such as insulation.
 Once everything passes, the Rater can complete the data entry for the Certificate of Installation.
 Then, the installer or designated contractor signs off on these CF2R documents.